vsummet/cms230notes/chap01.md

 A **machine instruction** is a pattern of bits that corresponds to a fundamental operation of the processor such as adding two 32-bit integers together or testing if a value is zero.
 The details of the machine cycle differ between processor families.
 The machine cycle of most processor chips looks like the following:

 1. **Fetch the Instruction**: The instruction (pattern of bits) is fetched from memory.
 The **program counter (PC)** is part of the processor.
 It contains the address of the instruction to fetch in memory.
+After the instruction is fetched from memory, the program counter is incremented and now points to the next instruction to be fetched.
 2. **Decode the Instruction**: The processor must now make sense of the instruction it just fetched.
-The CPU is designed to understand a specific set of commands.
-These are called the 'instruction set' of the CPU.
-Each make of CPU has a different instruction set.

-The CPU decodes the instruction and prepares various areas within the chip in readiness of the next step.
+As we have seen, the processor is designed to understand a specific set of commands called the instruction set of the processor.
+The processor decodes the instruction and prepares various areas within the chip for the next step.
-2. **Increment the Program Counter:** The program counter now points to the next instruction to be fetched.
 3. **Execute the Instruction**: The operation asked for by the current machine instruction is performed -- eg adding two numbers or testing if a number is equal to 0.

 On a 32-bit processor, memory addresses are 32 bits wide and so the program counter (PC) holds a 32 bit address.